-To enrol on this course, you’ll need a minimum of 5 GCSEs at Grade C or above, to include Grade B in English and History.
+To enrol on this course, you’ll need a minimum of 5 GCSEs at Grade C or above, and a minimum of a C grade in English and Mathematics/Numeracy.

 What comes next?

 History is a well-recognised traditional academic subject which enables you to proceed to higher education or employment.
-Opportunities are available for history graduates in a range of professions including Law, Education, Business, Journalism and Museum work.
+Opportunities are available for history graduates in a range of professions including Law, Education, Business, Journalism, Media and Museum work.

 You’ll need to make financial contributions to the travel cost of educational visits.
 Typical visits would include local castles and heritage sites, as well as the opportunity to take part in a foreign excursion related to the A level History course.